eSolia/eSolia_2018/content/post/kb-using-vcards.en.md

 ## How to import vCards

 You can get an idea of how to use (import) a vCard from the following list, and then try it using [eSolia's vCard](/eSolia-Contacts-vCard.vcf).

+**Note** - _If you're an Outlook user,_ be sure to set your preferred encoding for outgoing vCards to "UTF8" before you import.
+If you don't, the Japanese text contained within our vCard will be garbled.

+* Tools > Options > Mail Format > International Options
+   * Preferred encoding for outgoing vCards - UTF8

 <table class="table is-striped is-hoverable is-fullwidth is-bordered is-size-7-mobile is-size-6-tablet is-size-5-desktop">
   <tbody>